 This medium held a seance at the seance rooms of our Publishing House, Tuesday Evening, Aug.
 24th.
-He is controlled by Dr. Priestley, a highly acientific and intelligent spirit, who in 1774, discovered what has been termed "dephlogisticated air," "vital air," and "empy real air," but which is now designated as oxygen gas.
-He gave some important diagnosis is given through her lips by the information on scientific matters, and made a Band, and taken down by her Secretary.
-The very favorable impression on the highly intelligent circle of ladies and gentlemen present.
+He is controlled by Dr. Priestley, a highly scientific and intelligent spirit, who in 1774, discovered what has been termed "dephlogisticated air," "vital air," and "empy real air," but which is now designated as oxygen gas.
+He gave some important information on scientific matters, and made a very favorable impression on the highly intelligent circle of ladies and gentlemen present.

-Some one from Rochelle, Ill., gend renewal and a new subscriber, but does not sign his name.
+Boun one from Rochelle, Ill., send renewal and a new subscriber, but does not sign his

-J. Edwin Churchill of Americus, Ga., de sires to correspond with a lady (Spiritualist) who is an accomplished musician.
+J. Edwin Churchill of Americus, Ga., de sires to correspond with a lady (Spiritualist)